-Over a period of two years, the average net price paid by all freshmen at Adirondack Community College has decreased by an average of 3.1% per year.
-This means the average aid given to freshmen has risen faster than total costs at the school.
+Over a period of three years, the average net price paid by all freshmen at Adirondack Community College has remained about the same, shifting by an average of only -0.4% per year.

 Many schools offer more aid to first year students (freshmen) than they do to other undergraduates.
 Is that the case with this school?